Spire Healthcare: Spire and the NHS

 It was accused by the Royal College of Anaesthetists of being "extremely uncooperative" in facilitating the training of young clinicians during the COVID-19 pandemic in the United Kingdom.

 Spire runs a successful nursing apprenticeship programme in partnership with the University of Sunderland and is beginning to be involved in medical training.

+BBC Panorama investigation

+Spire was the subject of a critical BBC Panorama investigation in April 2024, which raised safety concerns around NHS patients being treated in its hospitals.
+Panorama showed an increasing number of NHS patients were undergoing surgery in Spire hospitals where no intensive care facilities were present.
+Some medical staff were under contract to work 168 hours a week, over three times higher than the NHS's recommended limit.

 Awards

 In 2008 Spire Healthcare won the Independent Healthcare Award for Best Healthcare Outcomes and followed this in 2009 with the Nursing Practice award for their approach to infection prevention and control.
 In 2010, Spire won the Nursing Practice award for the second year in succession, together with the award for Excellence in Risk Management.
 Spire won the Innovation Award in 2011, before going on to win the Medical Practice award in 2012.